Mine4aCause/BrowserExtensionMinerPOC/Readme.md

 1. A docker based miner - update the `Dockerfile` with your own public site token
 1. A simple-ui miner that will load in a page
-1. A chrome browser extension `simple-minor` that will mine while it is open
+1. A chrome browser extension `simple-miner` that will mine while it is open
 1. A custom chrome browser extension `background-miner` that will mine in the background even when the UI hasn't been popped up.

 To build and run the docker image...